prioritasgroup/web-app-starter-kit/Readme.md

 This project dedicated to Prioritas Group developers

-How to start development server
+How to start development server:
 ```bash
 php -S localhost:8010 index.php
 ```